stacks-network/docs/_develop/connect/use-with-clarity.md

 - `int` - i.e. `"12"`
 - `bool` - can be "true", "false", "0" or "1"
 - `buff` - i.e. `"asdf"`
 - `principal` - This can be a contract principal, or a standard principal.
+[Read more about principals](/core/smart/principals.html).
 Examples: `"ST22T6ZS7HVWEMZHHFK77H4GTNDTWNPQAX8WZAKHJ"` or `"ST22T6ZS7HVWEMZHHFK77H4GTNDTWNPQAX8WZAKHJ.my-contract"`.

 Using these types, each argument is an object with the keys `type` and `value`.
 For example: